vivhubb/bbtheory-game/README.md

 * As a user I want to understand the purpose of the site when accessing.
 * As a user I want to be able to navigate through the website easily.
 * As a user I want to clearly understand the information provided on the website.
-* As a user I want to find out more about about where the idea of the game is coming from.
+* As a user I want to find out more about where the idea of the game is coming from.
 * As a user I want to play a game.
 * As a user i want to receive constant feedback on the progress of the game.
 * As a user i want to be able to interact with the website.